TiffanyJTFu/TiffanyFu/_pages/cv.md

    * Coordinated outreach efforts to expand the organization’s presence in schools and communities
    * Led recruitment initiatives to increase membership and volunteer participation
    * Contributed to strategy meetings to improve outreach materials, event promotion, and chapter engagement
-* **Unionville High School Information Night 2024**
+* **Unionville High School Open House 11/2024**
-   * Represented the school as a student volunteer during the Grade 8 Information Night for incoming families
+   * Represented the school as a student volunteer during the School Open House for Grade 8 incoming families
    * Introduced parents and prospective students to the school’s academic programs, extracurricular activities, and the Arts Unionville (AU) program, with a special focus on the Dance program
    * Answered questions, shared personal experiences, and helped promote a positive image of the school community
    * Contributed to fostering a welcoming environment and encouraging student engagement in school life
  * **2024 Markham-Milliken Children's Festival - Vendor Load-in Assistant 09/2024**
    * Aided coordination amongst a team of volunteers, ensuring optimal vendor support and problem resolution